Now available from Open Books Press,

 Chosen by the Kansas City Star as one (out of 12) of the best memoirs of 2015!

-Featured on KKFI 90.1 FM—listen to the segment HERE.
+First edition featured on KKFI 90.1 FM—listen to the segment HERE.

 Reviewed by Kirkus—see review here

 What leads a top-secret war-policy insider to desert during the Vietnam War?
 In the case of Bruce Proctor, it was reconnaissance photos: images which showed the bombing of civilian villages in Southeast Asia, despite the administration’s claims otherwise.
 Appalled by his discovery, Bruce suddenly quit his job at the Defense Intelligence Agency.
 To avoid the draft, he joined the Air National Guard, but his unit was activated for service in Vietnam.
 Rather than fight in an immoral war, Bruce went AWOL, seeking refuge in Sweden.